jamakyework/GymBuddy/readme.md

 * [x] I want user to only be able to view their specific exercises
 * [x] I want click to view/exercises and display in modal window
 * [x] css for modal
+[/]make a page for redirect to unauthorized (403 page)(currently redirects to login if unauthorized)

 ##To Do: